How to Install Paperless-ngx on a VPS

 sudo docker network create proxy

-Now we create a folder for Caddy and create the files:
+Now we create a folder for Caddy and set up the necessary files:

 mkdir caddy